She is alone.

 performance lecture with participation

-She is alone stems from the series Ruins of Achelach, a body of research, performance, and artifact mined from rational and irrational sources scanning the history of Jewish Poland and immigrant life in NY to serve as a growing, living document of women from oblivion.
+She is alone stems from the series Ruins of Achelach, a body of research, performance, and artifact mined from rational and irrational sources scanning the history of Jewish Poland and immigrant life in New York City to serve as a growing, living document of lost female ancestors.

-Michelle had been looking for something else when her unknown cousin’s story found her, powerfully demonstrating that history does not rest and the past continues to uproot itself.There is urgency to share and learn from this predecessor, yet such disclosure is a sensitive practice—much of her story remains illegible and omitted through layers of interpretation, as its passed from one translator to the next.
+Michelle had been looking for something else when her unknown cousin’s story found her, powerfully demonstrating that history does not rest and the past continues to uproot itself.There is urgency to share and learn from this story, yet this is a sensitive practice—much of her story remains illegible and omitted through layers of translation, as its passed from one interpreter to the next.

 Who was this woman?